canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-gadget-snap.md

 With the correct git branch selected, `snap/snapcraft.yaml` now contains everything required to build the PC gadget snap.

 This example embeds the pre-built [Canonical reference PC gadget](https://github.com/snapcore/pc-gadget) as a base from the *snapcraft.yaml*.
-To build the gadget, run the the _snapcraft_ command:
+To build the gadget, run the _snapcraft_ command:

 ```bash
 $ snapcraft